Always Where I Need to Be: Certifications

+Release history

 In popular culture

 "Always Where I Need to Be" features on the soundtrack to the video game by EA Sports, FIFA 09.
 This song is available in the PlayStation 3 Singstore, for the game Singstar.
 This song is also used as background music on ABC's commercials for Scrubs season eight premiering in 2009.
 The song has been featured several episodes of MTV Latin America Acapulco Shore.